 It is an annual informative declaration established by Royal Decree 1312/2024 and implemented through Order VAU/1560/2025 (published in the Official State Gazette on 31 December 2025, reference BOE-A-2025-27116).
 It is filed with the Property Registry using the N2 application from the Colegio de Registradores (Spain’s property registrars’ body).

-This report is not a tax and has no connection to the Spanish Tax Agency.
+It is not a tax and has nothing to do with the Spanish Tax Agency.
 Its purpose is registral: building a historical record of short-term rental activity linked to the property, in line with the EU transparency framework for short-term accommodation (EU Regulation 2024/1028).

 Who must file

-Any owner or manager of a property with an active NRUA, even if there was no activity during the year.
-If the accommodation was closed, you still file — just marking the “no activity” option.
-Complete non-filing is what triggers revocation.
+Any owner or manager of a property with an active NRUA, even with no activity during the year.
+If the accommodation was closed, you still file, just marking the “no activity” option.
+What triggers revocation is filing nothing at all.

 The filing can be done by the registered property owner or by whoever can demonstrate management of the property.